kubernetes-sigs/kube-scheduler-simulator/keps/159-scheduler-simulator-operator/README.md

 }

 // SimulatorSpec has the spec for the simulator.
-// All fields can be updated (but a Pod may be re-created.) type SimulatorSpec struct {
+// All fields can be updated, but a Pod will be restarted.
+//
+// Note that all data stored in "etcd" container will be removed if you don't specify Volume in "etcd" container.
+// Or, you can use an external etcd with EtcdURL. type SimulatorSpec struct {
-  // KubeAPIServerPort indicates kube-apiserver’s URL which the simulator has internally.
+  // KubeAPIServerPort indicates the kube-apiserver’s port which the simulator has internally.
   // (The each simulator has own kube-apiserver internally.)
   // This field's value will be added to a "simulator" container's env as "KUBE_API_PORT".
   KubeAPIServerPort            int